Complete Bhutan

 Day 09

-The trip starts early to avoid the heat of the sun during the two-hour climb to the “Tiger’s Nest” viewpoint, a steep walk past a waterfall and ending between beautiful murals at the main entrance of the monastery.
-If time permits, there is the possibility of going further to visit other remote temples.
-After lunch (included, either a Picnic or in a traditional local house) we will return to the lodge and enjoy a well-deserved rest after the physical effort of the morning.
+The journey starts early to avoid the heat of the sun during the two-hour climb to the “Tiger’s Nest” viewpoint, a steep walk past a waterfall and ending between beautiful murals at the main entrance of the monastery.
+After lunch (included, either a picnic or in a traditional local house) we will return to the lodge and enjoy a well-deserved rest after the physical effort of the morning.

 Dinner included at the Lodge.